 As a Counsellor and Cognitive Behavioural Psychotherapist, I am a registered and accredited member of the British Association for Counselling & Psychotherapy (BACP)

 I have extensive experience of working with clients in private, charity, university and NHS settings.

-I am LGBTQ+ affirmative in my practice.
+I am a member of the LGBTQ+ community and am Gender, Sexual & Relationship Diversity (GSRD) affirmative in my practice.